audaciaconsulting/Audacia.Seed/README.md

 ```csharp
 new BookingSeed().WithNew(b => b.Coupon);
 ```
-In this scenario, we will look for inheritors of `EntitySeed<Coupon>`, falling back on the default behaviour if none are found (see [Seeding without a class](#seeding-without-a-class)).
+In this scenario, we will look for inheritors of `EntitySeed<Coupon>`, falling back on the default behaviour if none are found (see [Reflection-based seeding](#reflection-based-seeding)).

 #### Set a navigation property with a seed
 ```csharp